MervanTemel/mervan/README.md

 ### Limitations:
 - Only 30 days of data
-- Manual tracking of competitor prices
+- Manual competitor price tracking
-- No differentiation of ad vs organic traffic
+- No distinction between ad and organic traffic
+- Limited generalization power of short-term models

 ### Future Enhancements:
-- Collect data over several months
+- Extend dataset over multiple months for seasonality analysis
-- Add conversion rates & ad metrics
-- Use advanced models (Random Forest, XGBoost)
+- Use advanced models like Random Forest or XGBoost
-- Automate data collection with scraping scripts
+- Automate data extraction and tracking tools
+- Integrate conversion rate and advertising spend metrics

 ---

 ## Final Conclusion

 - 📉 **Lower Prices → Higher Sales**
-- 📈 **Traffic = Strongest Driver**
+- 📈 **Traffic = Strongest Predictor**
-- 🛍️ **Promotions Help, But Impact Margins**
+- 🛍️ **Promotions Help, But Need Margin Control**
+- 🤖 **Decision Tree Model (Model 4) performs best (R² = 0.92)**
-- 📊 **Competitor Pricing: Low Short-Term Impact**
+- ❌ **Competitor Prices = Little Immediate Impact**
-- 🤖 **ML Models Reveal Actionable Sales Predictors**

-This study empowered me to turn my business intuition into measurable insight.
-The combination of hands-on data analysis and machine learning has equipped me to make better pricing, promotion, and growth decisions for **Popizone**.
+This study enabled me to transform personal business intuition into measurable, actionable insight.
+With statistical tools and machine learning, I developed a scalable approach to pricing optimization for **Popizone**.

+---

+## Appendix: Use of AI Assistance

+This project was completed independently by myself.
+However, OpenAI’s ChatGPT (GPT-4) was used in the following areas to support the process:

+- ChatGPT assisted in improving the grammar, sentence structure, and clarity of the README file.
+All written content ideas and interpretations were originally created by me and verified with AI assistance.

+- Since I didn't know how to use GitHub at first, guidance was received on:
+  - How to upload files
+  - Embed images into the README
+  - Structure the repository content clearly

+- During the preparation of the Jupyter Notebook, ChatGPT also helped with:
+  - Data visualization
+  - Interpreting regression and decision tree outputs
+  - Summarizing findings into coherent explanations

+All AI-generated suggestions were critically reviewed, revised, and finalized to ensure originality and academic integrity.

 ---